Keith Jackson: College football

-For all his success, he received the most acclaim for his coverage of college football.
-He genuinely enjoyed the sport and the purity of it.
+Jackson received the most acclaim for his coverage of college football.
+He genuinely enjoyed the sport and its purity.
 Jackson began announcing college football when television play-by-play announcers did not always have regular analysts.
 He would only once miss working a college season in his over 50 years (when he served as play-by-play announcer during the inaugural season of Monday Night Football), beginning in 1952.
 Jackson was joined in the booth by Joe Paterno for the 1974 Michigan-Ohio State game in Columbus, while Woody Hayes accompanied him for the 1974 Notre Dame-USC game.

-In his many years covering college football, Jackson was paired with a wide variety of color commentators, including Jackie Jensen (1966–1968), Lee Grosscup (1972–1973), Bud Wilkinson (1969–1975), Ara Parseghian (1975–1980), Frank Broyles (1978–1985), Lynn Swann (1984–1985), Tim Brant (1986, 2000–2002), Bob Griese (1987–1999), and Dan Fouts (2002–2005).
-Jackson called 16 Sugar Bowls and 15 Rose Bowls during his time at ABC.
+In his many years covering college football, Jackson was paired with many color commentators, including Jackie Jensen (1966–1968), Lee Grosscup (1972–1973), Bud Wilkinson (1969–1975), Darrell Royal (1974), Ara Parseghian (1975–1980), Frank Broyles (1978–1985), Lynn Swann (1984–1985), Tim Brant (1986, 2000–2002), Bob Griese (1987–1999), and Dan Fouts (2002–2005).
+Jackson called 16 Sugar Bowls and 15 Rose Bowls for ABC.

 For many years, he was assigned by ABC to the primary national game of the week.
 His quirky expressions such as "Whoa, Nellie!", "Fum-BLE!" and "Hold the phonnnnne!" (following a penalty flag) are often the subject of comedic imitation.
 Though he greatly popularized it, Jackson notes that he learned the term "Whoa, Nellie" from earlier television announcer Dick Lane.
 He has often referred to offensive and defensive line players as the Big Uglies, or to an individual by saying "That guy...is a hoss" (horse).
 Jackson is also credited with coining the nickname for Michigan Stadium, The Big House.
 In the season before his first retirement, during what was thought to be his final game at The Big House, the Michigan Marching Band's halftime show concluded by spelling out "Thanks Keith" across the field.
 The 111,019 fans turned toward the press box, stood up and cheered for the commentator.
 As a part of the halftime event former Michigan coach Bo Schembechler presented Jackson with a jersey with "The Big House" across the front and a Michigan football helmet.

 During the mid-'80s, he began falling out of favor with ABC executives due to the rise of stars such as Al Michaels and Jim Lampley.
 Jackson's contract expired after the 1986 Sugar Bowl.
 He had a 3-month "retirement" until new ABC Sports President Dennis Swanson personally offered him a 3-year contract, which he accepted.